Vicente Conelli

-Vicente Javier Conelli González (born 7 January 2003) is a Chilean professional footballer who plays as a forward for Magallanes on loan from Huachipato.
+Vicente Javier Conelli González (born 7 January 2003) is a Chilean professional footballer who plays as a forward for Cobreloa on loan from Huachipato.

 Club career

 As a child, Conelli was with Colo-Colo, Palestino, Escuela Gasco and Escuela Valle Grande before joining the Unión Española youth system at the age of 8.
 He made his professional debut in a match against Universidad de Chile on 6 February 2021, and scored his first goal in a 2021 Copa Chile match against Deportes Puerto Montt on 23 June of the same year.
 In June 2024, he left Unión Española.

 Following Unión Española, Conelli signed with Huachipato.
 He was loaned out to Magallanes for the second half of 2025.
+The next year, he moved to Cobreloa.

 International career

 In December 2021, Conelli represented Chile U20 at the friendly tournament Copa Rául Coloma Rivas, playing three matches and scoring a goal against Uruguay U20.
 In 2022, he took part in the friendly matches against Paraguay U20 and Peru U20.
 In 2023, he made four appearances and scored one goal in the South American U-20 Championship.